 How should I handle a dental emergency?

-The most common dental emergencies are pain/swelling, broken teeth, and a loose or knocked out tooth.
+The most common dental emergencies are pain/swelling, broken teeth, and a loose or knocked-out tooth.
 If you are experiencing severe pain and swelling, call our office ASAP.
 We may prescribe antibiotics since most swelling is due to a dental infection.
 You can apply hot or cold compresses to your jaw and take ibuprofen or acetaminophen (whatever you typically would take for pain/soreness).
-If you have a broken tooth, but it is not causing you pain, it is still best to get into the office for evaluation as soon as possible so that the tooth doesn’t become painful or break to the point of being non-restorable.
+If you have a broken tooth, but it is not causing you pain, it is still best to get into the office for an evaluation as soon as possible so that the tooth doesn’t become painful or break to the point of being non-restorable.
 If your entire tooth has been knocked out or you have a large break in a front tooth due to an accident, place the tooth in milk and call our office immediately.

 How should I fix my snoring?

-Snoring is most often a result of your airway being partially blocked.
+Snoring is most often a result of your airway is partially blocked.
 The smaller airway forces your body to work harder to breathe for less oxygen, which can be detrimental to your body over time.
-Dr. Werleman has extensive knowledge of the oral structures and will be able to help you determine the best route to fix your snoring.
+Dr. Werleman has extensive knowledge of oral structures and will be able to help you determine the best route to fix your snoring.
 She is easily able to make a custom appliance to be worn at night that will support your jaw in a way that opens up your airway helping you to breathe better.